Back in August, Air Canada revealed the full details of its new Aeroplan frequent flyer program. Well, the new program has just gone live as of today.

 Aeroplan has 10 distance based award charts

-With the new program, Aeroplan will have 10 different award charts, including:
+With the new program, Aeroplan has 10 different award charts, including:

 - Award charts for travel entirely within each region